VMA-611: Operations in the Philippines

 At a meeting on 11 February 1945, Far East Air Forces planners tasked Marine Corps aviation with supporting operations in the Southern Philippines beginning with the invasion of Mindanao as part of the ongoing campaign to retake the Philippines.
 Additional squadrons were brought in to support these landings to include VMB-611.
 In the beginning of March 1945, VMB-611 was still flying missions against Japanese bases at Kavieng, Tobera and New Ireland.
-The squadron received word of its new tasking on 7 March, was transferred that same say to Marine Aircraft Group 32 and spent the next three weeks preparing for its next mission.
+The squadron received word of its new tasking on 7 March, was transferred that same day to Marine Aircraft Group 32 and spent the next three weeks preparing for its next mission.
 On 29 March 1945, 15 PBJs departed Emirau in 4 different sections then overnighted in Owi Airfield.
 Squadron aircraft arrived at Moret Field in Zamboanga, Philippines, on 30 March 1945.
 VMB-611 flew its first combat mission in the Philippines the next day when four aircraft conducted night heckling missions against Japanese targets on Bongao Island.

 Attached to MAG-32 in the Philippines, VMB-611 immediately began flying long range patrols over Borneo and Mandoro.
 Early April saw the squadron conducting close air support (CAS) and air interdiction in support of United States Army forces operating on Jolo.
 On 7 April 1945, six aircraft from the squadron conducted CAS in support of Filipino guerillas as they recaptured Malabang Airfield.
 Prior to dropping bomb, two of the six aircraft landed on the field with Japanese troops only 1000 yards away, coordinated with the guerillas, then took off and began the mission.
 On 17 April, actor and comedian Joe E. Brown, who was in the Philippines with the USO, accompanied LtCol Sarles on a reconnaissance flight over Parang to observe the 24th Infantry Division conduct an amphibious landing.